Jan Schakowsky

-The district is anchored in Chicago's North Side, including much of the area bordering Lake Michigan.
-It also includes many of Chicago's northern suburbs, including Arlington Heights, Des Plaines, Evanston, Glenview, Kenilworth, Mount Prospect, Niles, Park Ridge, Rosemont, Skokie, Wilmette, and Winnetka, as of the decennial redistricting following the 2010 United States census.
+Her district is anchored in Chicago's North Side, including much of the area bordering Lake Michigan.
+It includes many of Chicago's northern suburbs, including Arlington Heights, Des Plaines, Evanston, Glenview, Kenilworth, Mount Prospect, Niles, Park Ridge, Rosemont, Skokie, Wilmette, and Winnetka, as of the decennial redistricting following the 2010 United States census.

+On May 5, 2025, Schakowsky announced that she would not seek reelection in 2026.

-Early life and education
+Early life, education, and career

 Schakowsky was born Janice Danoff in 1944 in Chicago, the daughter of Tillie (née Cosnow) and Irwin Danoff.
 Her parents were Jewish immigrants, her father a Lithuanian Jew and her mother from Russia.

-Schakowsky graduated with a Bachelor of Science in elementary education from the University of Illinois, where she was a member of Delta Phi Epsilon sorority.
+Schakowsky graduated with a Bachelor of Science in elementary education from the University of Illinois at Urbana-Champaign, where she was a member of Delta Phi Epsilon sorority.

-Early career

 Schakowsky was Program Director of Illinois Public Action, Illinois's largest public interest group, from 1976 to 1985.
-She then moved to the Illinois State Council of Senior Citizens as executive director until 1990, when she was elected to the Illinois House of Representatives, representing the fourth district.
-In 1992, she was redistricted to the 18th district.
-She served there until 1998.
+She thereafter served as executive director of the Illinois State Council of Senior Citizens from 1985 to 1990.
 In 1986, Schakowsky ran for the Cook County Board of Commissioners from suburban Cook County.
 She won the primary to be one of the Democratic nominees, but did not win in the general election.
+In the 1980's, Schakowsky was a member of the Democratic Socialists of America, but there is no evidence that she maintained her membership.

+Illinois House of Representatives (1991–1998)

+In 1990, Schakowsky was elected to the Illinois House of Representatives, representing the fourth district.
+In 1992, she was redistricted to the 18th district.
+She served in the legislature up until the end of 1998.

-U.S. House of Representatives
+U.S. House of Representatives (1999–present)

-1998 election
+1998 campaign

-Sidney Yates, who had represented the 9th district since 1949 (except for an unsuccessful run for the Senate in 1962), announced in 1996 that he would not seek reelection in 1998.
-Schakowsky easily won the Democratic primary, which all but assured her of election in the heavily Democratic 9th.
-She beat out then-Illinois State Senator Howard W. Carroll and future Illinois Governor J.B.
-Pritzker in the primary (who finished second and third, respectively).
-She won in November with 75% of the vote and was reelected 12 times.

-Tenure

-Schakowsky is among the most progressive members of the current U.S. Congress.
-She is an executive board member at large of the Congressional Progressive Caucus.